 Did you know that nearly one third of the American population currently struggles with medical debt?
-Although 13.5% of Americans—that’s over 44 million citizens—don’t have health insurance, even those with medical insurance (38 million) often end up paying out of pocket for significant medical expenses.
-In fact, almost half of all Americans faced financial hardship in 2019.
+Although 28 million nonelderly individuals don’t have health insurance, even those with insurance often end up paying out of pocket for significant medical expenses.

-This savings drain has caused an estimated 530,000 families to turn to bankruptcy because of medical treatment and the ensuing bills.
-The number of medical-related bankruptcies has increased two points since 2016.
-A new study found that 67.5% of all bankruptcies were caused by high treatment costs and loss of earnings.
-The primary reason people would consider taking money out of their retirement accounts or file for bankruptcy is to pay off medical debt.
+This strain has caused many families to turn to bankruptcy.
+In fact, a recent study found that for 67.5 percent of bankruptcies, medical issues were cited as a contributing cause.
+Additionally, the primary reason people would consider taking money out of their retirement accounts or filing for bankruptcy is to pay off medical debt.

-Financial health is not the only thing to suffer as a result of the high cost of medical treatment in the US: A 2019 survey by Freedom Debt Relief cites a disturbing and dangerous trend: many Americans are economizing on treatment by delaying or doing without routine care and necessary procedures to avoid going into debt or tapping into savings.
+Financial health is not the only thing that suffers thanks to the high cost of medical treatment.
+Our survey shows another dangerous trend: many Americans are delaying or avoiding routine care and necessary procedures to avoid going into debt or tapping into savings.

-Survey respondents reported doing the following because of prohibitive costs:
+Survey respondents reported taking the following actions because of prohibitive costs:

 - 41% skip going to the doctor